TylerTLe/wanderers-retreat/README.md

 # Wanderers Retreat

-This is a full-stack Airbnb clone built with Next.js 13 App Router.
-It leverages a variety of technologies including React, Tailwind CSS, Prisma, MongoDB, and NextAuth for authentication. <br>
+This is a full-stack Airbnb clone called Wanderers Retreat.
+Built with Next.js 13 App Router, It leverages a variety of technologies including React, Tailwind CSS, Prisma, MongoDB, and NextAuth for authentication. <br>

 ## Features